 The story of Daniel in the Lions’ Den is one of my favorites.
 King Darius is tricked by his servants to pass a law making it illegal to pray to Heavenly Father.
 They did this out of jealousy and hatred for Daniel, a Hebrew servant to the king who had special talents for interpreting dreams.

 Their plan was to catch Daniel in prayer and turn him in to the king.
 His fate would be final—he would land in the lions’ den to be eaten by the ferocious beasts.
 But Daniel was not afraid.
-He knew heavenly Father would protect him with a miracle.
-When the lions growled and roared, Daniel prayed.
-Each time he did, the lions shut their mouths.
-This lasted the entire night.
-The next morning, the king was so grateful to find Daniel still alive, he began to worship Heavenly Father.
+He knew Heavenly Father would protect him with a miracle.
+And He did!
+He sent an angel who shut the lions’ mouths.
+The next morning, the king was so grateful to find Daniel still alive, he too began to worship Heavenly Father.

 Normally it is a story that teaches children to have faith and to pray, and that their prayers will be answered.
 But as an adult I can revisit the lions’ den, exploring crevices I may have missed as a child, and find deeper meaning for my life today.

 Anyone else would be afraid of being thrown in a den of hungry lions.
 Daniel was not.
 He had a relationship with his Father in Heaven.
 He knew he was a child of God.
 He knew his life had meaning and purpose.
 He knew that no matter what happened to him, he would live with his Father in Heaven again because he was faithful in keeping all of God’s commandments, including repentance.
 Daniel had a testimony of God’s love for him.
 He kept that testimony at the forefront of his existence, which made him a target for the evil servants.